stephenkostas/liferay-docs/develop/tutorials/articles/230-web-experience-management/02-displaying-custom-assets-with-display-pages/02-defining-fields-to-contribute.markdown

 # Asset Display Contributor Fields

-The primary point of integration between an application and Asset Display Pages is making the asset's fields available for display as part of an Asset Display Page.
+Once you have created the Asset Display Contributor, the next step is to create the `AssetDisplayContributorField`.
 To do this, you must implement the `AssetDisplayContributorFields` interface, and reference `AssetDisplayContributorField.class` in your service declaration.
+Each field will require its own class.
+You could do this for one of your assets field or all of them.

 ## AssetDisplayContributorFields